 In addition to Relationships and Health Education we also cover sex education in year 6.
 The content of sex education includes learning about reproduction, pregnancy and birth as well as consent.
-Parents are able to withdraw their child from this learning if they choose to, following attendance at the parents' meeting and attending a meeting with the headteacher.
+Parents are able to withdraw their child from this learning if they choose to, following attendance at the parents' meeting and writing a letter to the headteacher.